kyverno/website/content/en/docs/Writing policies/jmespath.md

 In many Kubernetes resources, arrays of both objects and strings are very common.
 For example, in Pod resources, `spec.containers[]` is an array of objects where each object in the array may optionally specify `args[]` which is an array of strings.
 Policy very often must be able to peer into these arrays and match a given pattern with enough flexibility to implement a sufficiently advanced level of control.
 The JMESPath [flatten operator](https://jmespath.org/specification.html#flatten-operator) can help to simplify these checks so writing Kyverno policy becomes less verbose and require fewer rules.

-Pods may contain multiple containers and in different locations in the Pod spec tree, for example `ephemeralContainers[]`, `initContainers[]`, and `containers[]`.
+Pods may contain multiple containers and in different locations in the Pod spec, for example `ephemeralContainers[]`, `initContainers[]`, and `containers[]`.
 Regardless of where the container occurs, a container is still a container.
 And although it's possible to name each location in the spec individually, this produces rule or expression sprawl.
 It is often more efficient to collect all the containers together in a single query for processing.
 Consider the example Pod below.

 ```yaml
 apiVersion: v1